Skip to main content

 • Product tests or Limited Time Offers (LTOs) running only in select locations

-Label Tags solve this problem by letting you control which locations can see specific label categories.
-This helps reduce clutter for end users, ensures they only interact with relevant labels, and speeds up the labeling workflow - leading to smoother operations and reduced labor costs.
+Label Tags solve this problem by letting you control which locations can see specific label categories, reducing clutter for end users and speeding up the labeling workflow.

 Who Can Use Label Tags